 As personal injury lawyers, we represent victims and their families after serious car accidents.
 In order to represent our clients, we must be very familiar with the law and how it applies to each and every case.
 Most cases have factual differences, but the law provides a structure that we use to fight for the rights of our clients.
 Using the many definitions found in our traffic laws, we are able to strengthen our clients’ cases depending on the facts presented.
 The courts often rely on the definitions found in various statutory schemes to compare the case before them and what the law says.

-Our law firm, Scholle Law is very experienced at presenting cases to the court or to the insurance carrier that is representing the defendant so that we can secure the best outcomes for our clients.
+Scholle Law has over 25 years of experience presenting cases to the court or to the insurance carrier that is representing the defendant so that we can secure the best outcomes for our clients.
 Knowledge of the law in general and specifically in the areas of our practice, is so important to our work.

 We provide a free initial confidential consultation after accident or injury.
 We can tell you whether you have a case that could provide recovery for damages, lost wages and other possible claims.
 As experienced vehicle accident lawyers, the Scholle Law team has represented injured victims and bereaved families for over two decades.
 We have built a strong record of successes and we are known for our ethical and effective representation of victims and their families.

 Here are some of the key definitions in Georgia’s laws related to traffic and highways.
 Section 40-1-1 includes a wide range of definitions that relate to traffic laws in Georgia.